 A linker is a critical tool in the software development process, responsible for combining various object files generated by a compiler into a single executable program.
 When a programmer writes code in a high-level programming language, the source code is compiled into object code, which is typically not directly executable.
 Each object file may contain references to functions and variables that are defined in other files.
 The linker resolves these references and ensures that all components of the program are correctly integrated to produce a functioning executable.
 The linking process involves several key tasks.
 First, the linker allocates memory addresses for all the functions and variables in the program, ensuring that there are no conflicts between different modules.
 It resolves external references, meaning it connects calls to functions or variables that are defined in other object files or libraries.
 This step may involve searching for the correct implementation of a function that is declared in one file but defined in another.
 After resolving all references, the linker combines the object files into a single executable, often creating a new file that contains the complete machine code that the CPU can execute.
 Linkers can be categorized into two main types: static linkers and dynamic linkers.
 Static linkers combine all necessary object files into a single executable at compile time, meaning that all the code needed for the program's execution is included in the final binary.
 This approach can lead to larger executable sizes but can enhance performance since all required code is available at runtime.
 On the other hand, dynamic linkers link libraries at runtime, allowing for smaller executables and the possibility of using shared libraries.
 This enables multiple programs to use the same library code, reducing memory usage and making updates easier.
 However, it also requires that the appropriate libraries be available on the system when the program is executed.
 In addition to basic linking tasks, modern linkers often include optimization features that can improve the performance and efficiency of the resulting executable.
 These optimizations may involve removing unused code, rearranging functions for better cache performance, or merging similar functions to reduce redundancy.
 Overall, the linker plays a vital role in the build process, enabling developers to create complex software applications by managing the relationships between multiple source files and libraries.

-Types of linker:
+Types of linker

+The types of linkers are as follows:

 Static linker: Combines all object files into a single executable at compile time.
 Suitable for applications requiring all dependencies included in one binary for faster execution.